 Wuthering Heights vs Thrushcross Grange

-The difference between wuthering heights and thrushcross grange is that wuthering heights is a house located at the top of Yorkshire moors where the weather is dark and stormy.
-Thrushcross grange is a house situated in the lower Valley close to civilization where the weather is bright and calm,
+The difference between wuthering heights and thrushcross grange is that wuthering heights is a house located at the top of Yorkshire Moors where the weather is dark and stormy.
+Thrushcross Grange is a house situated in the lower Valley close to civilization, where the weather is bright and calm,

-Wuthering heights is used as a representation of the darker side of life that is filled with evil, anger, negativity, hatred, etc.
+Wuthering Heights is used as a representation of the darker side of life that is filled with evil, anger, negativity, hatred, etc.

 Comparison Table

-Parameter of Comparison | Wuthering Heights | Thrushcross Grange |
+Feature | Wuthering Heights | Thrushcross Grange |

 ---|---|---|